-The Board's Surveys Department was virtually too busy to notice the opening of the Christmas Seal Campaign this month.
-At the beginning of November, when they discovered they had a three-day spell after the closing of the Fort Garry survey, the crew declined a rest and decided instead to set up operations at Polo Park.
-Local radio stations, newspapers and the people who run the P.A. system at Simpson's Sears came through handsomely in publicizing the impromptu chest x-ray survey, and at the end of the three days our technicians gleefully handed over 1,080 plates for reading.
-Immediately afterwards, the de-
+So there is indeed a tremendous challenge ahead yet for Christmas Seals.
+They have helped work wonders over the past half century in papers and the people who run the P.A. system at Simpson's Sears came through handsomely in publicizing the impromptu chest x-ray survey, and at the end of the three days our technicians gleefully handed over 1,080 plates for reading.